 Best way to remove paint from metal with a chemical paint stripper – DIY Guide

 Whether you want to repaint or respray your metal parts, furniture, renew defective coatings from bike and motorcycle parts, remove graffiti stains, or recoat a metal tank, the first step is to remove paint from metal.
-Because proper adhesion of any new paint and coating is only achieved if the substrate (the metal object) is completely stripped , bare and afterwards carefully pretreated.
+Because proper adhesion of any new paint and coating is only achieved if the substrate (the metal object) is completely stripped bare and afterwards carefully pretreated.
 The process of paint stripping metal at home is not recommended for everyone, especially when you have no experienced in handling chemicals like a chemical paint stripper.
 The best option is then to bring the metal parts to chemical paint stripping services.
-Instead of bringing the metal object to a metal paint stripping service near you that is stripping paint off metal parts, you can save money by stripping paint off metal yourself at home.
+If you’d rather not go to a metal paint stripping service near you, you can save money by stripping paint off metal yourself at home.

-Using a chemical paint stripper: Safety precaution before stripping paint off metal
+Using a chemical paint stripper: Safety precautions before stripping paint off metal

-Before you buy the best paint stripper to strip paint from metal parts at home, it is paramount to create a safe working space that protects not only personal health but also the environment.
-Also: don’t rush, paint stripping takes time and attention.
+Before you buy the best paint stripper to strip paint from metal parts at home, it is essential to create a safe working space that protects not only personal health but also the environment.
+Don’t rush – paint stripping takes time and attention.

 Before removing paint at home you should follow these safety steps:

-- Has a solid floor (a garage is a good option).
+- Find a space with a solid floor (a garage is a good option)

-- Wear safety clothing (long sleeves and pants), including gloves, goggles and a mask with an air-purifying respirator.
+- Wear safety clothing (long sleeves and trousers), including gloves, goggles and a mask with an air-purifying respirator

 If you decide to not strip the paint from metal yourself, there are professionals in practically every part of the US who strip even powder coating from metal for you at a reasonable price.
 Stripping paint off larger parts of metal is always best left to professionals.

-Products to remove paint from metal – Ingredients check
+The main chemicals used in products to remove paint from metal

 Paint strippers at hardware stores are available for everyone.
 That doesn’t mean those paint strippers aren’t dangerous for health and environment.
 You should try to stay away from paint strippers that contain carcinogens.
 Most paint strippers for metal contain the following toxic, polluting solvents: